MKHenson/users/README.md

 ### Get Specific User

-*You must be logged in to make this call*
+*You must be logged in to make this call.*
+Fetches a specific user from the database.
+By default the information returned is obscured.
+You can turn this off by adding the *verbose=true* query parameter.
+The verbose parameter will only be respected for admin users and if the user making the call is the same as the user's details being requested.

     `/users/:username`

 **Request Type: GET**

 **Parameters**
-* **verbose** - If true, sensitive data will not be obscured.
+* verbose - If true, sensitive data will not be obscured.
 This will only work for admin users.

 **Examples**
 ```